Skip to content

 • Diarrhea

-Patients shouldn’t drive or operate heavy machinery while they’re taking CBD oil.
+Patients shouldn't drive or operate heavy machinery while they’re taking CBD oil.
 It also isn’t recommended for women who are pregnant, people with psychotic or mood disorders and people with unstable cardiovascular disease.
-If you're using CBD oil, especially if your doctor didn't prescribe it, Hamish advises telling your doctor when they prescribe new medication.
+If you're using CBD oil, especially if your doctor didn't prescribe it, then make sure you tell your doctor if they prescribe any new medication in the future.

-Medicinal cannabis was legalised in Australia in 2016, but that doesn’t mean you can drop by your local pharmacy and pick up a prescription.
-Most medicinal cannabis products are ‘unapproved’ meaning they don’t appear on the Australian Register of Therapeutic Goods (ARTG).
+CBD oil is legal in Australia, but it is a controlled substance.
+Medicinal cannabis was legalised in Australia in 2016, but most medicinal cannabis products are ‘unapproved’, meaning they don’t appear on the Australian Register of Therapeutic Goods (ARTG).
 In practice, this means that your doctor will need to access special pathways to get medicinal cannabis products like CBD oil for patients.

 As of 2021, the Therapeutic Goods Association (TGA) changed CBD oil from Schedule 4 (prescription only) to Schedule 3, which means you can access low-dose CBD products (max.150 mg daily dose) over the counter at your local pharmacy.